Does Homeowners Insurance Cover Water Pipe Repair?

 Homeowners insurance typically covers water pipe repairs only when the damage results from a sudden and accidental event, such as a burst pipe from freezing temperatures or a tree root that unexpectedly ruptures your main water line.
 However, insurance generally does not cover repairs needed due to gradual deterioration, lack of maintenance, or normal wear and tear.
 If your pipes have slowly corroded over years or developed leaks because they weren’t properly maintained, you’ll likely be paying out of pocket for those repairs.
 As a licensed plumber serving Edmond and Oklahoma City, I’ve seen countless homeowners surprised to learn that their insurance claim was denied because the pipe damage was deemed preventable or maintenance-related.

-What Water Pipe Damage Insurance Typically Covers
+What Water Pipe Damage Does Insurance Typically Cover?

 Insurance companies in Oklahoma will usually cover water pipe repairs under specific circumstances.
 Covered scenarios often include: